-...they'll be provided with a list of files in their workspace which differ from the files Perforce believes them to have.
-After verifying that these files are indeed the files you wish to restore, you may wish to have one of your users open these files for edit and submit them to the depot in a changelist.
+...they'll be provided with a list of files in their workspace that differ from the files Perforce believes them to have.
+After verifying that these files are indeed the files you want to restore, you may want to have one of your users open these files for edit and submit the files to the depot in a changelist.